yashraj01-se/GuardiAI-AI-Powered-Facial-Security-System/README.md

 ## ⚠️ Disclaimer

-This project is for **educational purposes** and should not be used as the sole security measure in high-risk environments.
+This project is for **EDUCATIONAL PURPOSE** and should not be used as the sole security measure in high-risk environments.

 ---